DeepDoge/knochi/README.md

 ## How Eternis Works

 Eternis uses a combination of existing solutions to achieve its functionality.
-The platform uses IPFS to host media content, The Graph to index chains, and smart contracts to enable on-chain logic.
+The platform uses IPFS to host front-end and media content, The Graph to index chains, and smart contracts to enable on-chain logic.
 This architecture allows for a flexible and adaptable platform that can be customized to meet the needs of content creators and users.

 ## How Eternis Compares to LBRY